 When the Commission determines that an applicant is eligible for a license, it shall promptly forward its determination and the results of its investigation to the National Indian Gaming Commission.
 The information forwarded to the Commission shall include the notices set forth in Section 23-504(a)(1) and (a)(2), the information provided under 23-504(b), and a report of the background investigation under 23-502.
 If, at the conclusion of the 30-day period beginning when the National Indian Gaming Commission receives the report submitted pursuant to this subparagraph, the National Indian Gaming Commission has not notified the Tribal Commission that it has any objections, the Tribal Commission may issue the license to the applicant.
-If the National Indian Gaming Commission informs the Tribal Commission that it objects to issuance of the license, the Tribal Commission shall reconsider the application in light of the National Indian Gaming Commission's objections.
+If the National Indian Gaming Commission shall reconsider the application in light of the National Indian Gaming Commission's objections.
 The Tribal Commission shall make the final decision on whether to issue such license.